weaveworks/weave/site/faq.md

 <a name="duplicate-ip"></a>
 **Q: Why am I seeing the same IP address assigned to two different containers on different hosts?**

-Under normal circumstances, this should never happen, but it can occur if  `weave forget` and `weave rmpeer` was run on more than one host.
+Under normal circumstances, this should never happen, but it can occur if `weave rmpeer` was run on more than one host.

-You cannot call `weave rmpeer` on more than one host.
-The address space, which was owned by the stale peer cannot be left dangling, and as a result it gets reassigned.
-In this instance, the address is reassigned to the peer on which `weave rmpeer` was run.
-Therefore, if you run `weave forget` and then `weave rmpeer` on more than one host at a time, it results in duplicate IPs on more than one host.

-Once the peers detect the inconsistency, they log the error and drop the connection that supplied the inconsistent data.
-The rest of the peers will carry on with their view of the world, but the network will not function correctly.

-Some peers may be able to communicate their claim to the others before they run `rmpeer` (i.e. it's a race), so what you can expect is a few cliques of peers that are still talking to each other, but repeatedly dropping attempted connections with peers in other cliques.

-For more information on see [Allocating IP Addresses](/site/ipam.md) and also, [Starting, Stopping and Removing Peers](/site/ipam/stop-remove-peers-ipam.md).
+For more information see [Starting, Stopping and Removing Peers](/site/ipam/stop-remove-peers-ipam.md).

 <a name="dead-node"></a>